mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> I would suggest an approach to an eventual “really nice” statically typed language by first making a dynamic language that can use objects as “semantic type definers and guards” to be installed in variables and to make a number of sample systems with it to find what level of static type-safety really pays for itself, and to then do co-evolution passes to get the dynamic types in good enough semantic shape so that all (or most) of what they do dynamically can be done at code writing time.
+> I would suggest an approach to an eventual "really nice" statically typed language by first making a dynamic language that can use objects as "semantic type definers and guards" to be installed in variables and to make a number of sample systems with it to find what level of static type-safety really pays for itself, and to then do co-evolution passes to get the dynamic types in good enough semantic shape so that all (or most) of what they do dynamically can be done at code writing time.

 *Alan Kay*